6126 Hollywood Boulevard,

 On November 26, 1944 it was renamed Pix Theatre and went over to screening movies.
 It was renamed Guild Theatre on February 1, 1945.
 On May 25, 1954 it was re-named the New Fox Theatre (not to be confused with the Fox Theatre at Hollywood Boulevard and Wilcox Avenue, which was the old Iris Theatre).
 On September 30, 1959 it was renamed Pix Hollywood Theatre.
 The Pix Hollywood Theatre had a really nice neon marquee and it was renamed Pix Theatre on November 19, 1969.
 The Pix Theatre was the movie house that premiered “Jaws” on Hollywood Boulevard in 1975.
 A year later they showed “Rocky”.
 Not a very large theatre but it showed many blockbuster’s in the 1970’s before becoming a Spanish language theatre on June 4, 1979.
-It then become a live venue named the Heny Fonda Theatre.
+It then become a live venue named the Henry Fonda Theatre.

-In recent years it has come under new management (leased from the Nederlander Organisation) and presents concerts, live performances and special events and was known as the Henry Fonda Music Box Theatre.
+In recent years it has come under new independent management (leased from the Nederlander Organisation) and presents concerts, live performances and special events and was known as the Henry Fonda Music Box Theatre.

 In 2007, a restoration was begun to bring it back to its 1926 appearance, and it was renamed The Music Box @ Fonda.
 In 2010, it reverted back to its original Music Box Theatre name.
 It was closed suddenly in early-January 2012, but by April 2014 has since re-opened as the Fonda Theatre.